gamedevalliance/wiki.gamedevalliance.fr/royal_theme/README.md

 ### PyPI

-This theme has a LOT of hardcoded content replacing Sphinx's default stuff such as various translations, minified javascript files and page title (in addition of not having a single configuration setting).

-I don't think it would be a great idea to distribute it on PyPI..
+This theme currently has a bunch of hardcoded content and require a few tweaks in `conf.py` to work (see below), until these issues are solved I prefer not uploading the theme to PyPI

 ### Manual Install

-Copy the theme folder to your Docs directory (or anywhere else you like assuming you edit your `conf.py` file accordingly)
+Copy the theme folder to your documentation directory (or anywhere else you like assuming you edit the `html_theme_path` setting accordingly)

 Modify your docs `conf.py` file like so :